 Any alcoholic drink over 140 proof (over 70% ABV) including grain alcohol.

-One book of safety (non-strike anywhere) matches are permitted as carry-on items, but all matches are prohibited in a checked bag.
+One book of safety (non-strike anywhere) matches is permitted as carry-on items, but all matches are prohibited in a checked bag.

 Lighters, which contain “butane”

 These are prohibited in both hand carry on and a checked bag

 Samsung Galaxy Note 7